shabbir4398/Cloud-DevOps_Portfolio/README.md

  Linux | AWS | DevOps Engineer
 **| Kolkata | India | 9561667528 |** shabbir.ahmad.in@gmail.com
 ## 🧑‍💻 About Me
-Linux and AWS infrastructure engineer with 6 years of IT operations experience, including 2+ years administering production
+Linux & AWS Engineer with 6 years of IT infrastructure experience, including over 2 years managing production Linux and AWS cloud environments.
+Skilled in Ansible for infrastructure automation, Jenkins for CI/CD, Docker and Kubernetes for containerized deployments.
+Strong expertise in Linux administration with a focus on building reliable and scalable infrastructure
-      AWS environments and Linux fleets of 50+ servers.
-Hands-on experience building CI/CD pipelines with Jenkins, containerizing applications with Docker, and managing Kubernetes workloads.
-AWS Certified Solutions Architect – Associate and RHCSA certified, with hands-on experience in configuration management using Ansible.

 ## 🔧 Tools & Technologies